SAP/fosstars-rating-core/docs/oss_security_rating.md

     1. If a project uses signed commits.
     1. If an open-source project has a bug bounty program.
     1. If an open-source project signs its artifacts.
+    1. If a project uses Dependabot.
+    1. If an open-source project uses FindSecBugs.
+    1. If an open-source project uses AddressSanitizer.
+    1. If an open-source project uses MemorySanitizer.
+    1. If an open-source project uses UndefinedBehaviorSanitizer.
+    1. If a project uses LGTM.
+    1. If an open-source project is included to OSS-Fuzz project.
+    1. If a project uses nohttp tool.
+    1. If a project uses OWASP Enterprise Security API (ESAPI).
+    1. If a project uses OWASP Java HTML Sanitizer.
+    1. If a project uses OWASP Java Encoder.
 1.  **Project activity score** based on the following features:
     1. Number of commits last three months.
     1. Number of contributors last three months.